Patrol Forces Southwest Asia: Cutters

 The six Sentinel-class cutters, CGC Charles Moulthrope, CGC Robert Goldman, CGC Glen Harris, CGC Emlen Tunnell, CGC John Scheuerman, and CGC Clarence Sutphin Jr are homeported in Bahrain and rely on Shoreside Support for maintenance, logistics, and more.

 Shoreside Support

 The Shoreside Support comprises a headquarters element, logistics/supply, maintenance/repair, information/electronics, and armory staff.
-Today, the shoreside staff numbers roughly 125 enlisted and 14 officers and is headed by an O-6 Commodore.
+Today, the shoreside staff numbers roughly 125 enlisted and 14 officers and is headed by an O-6 Captain.
 Members aid the cutters in routine maintenance, support critical repairs, facilitate the shipping and receiving of parts, enable the movement of personnel, and liaise with Navy leadership.
 The diverse requirements of the unit make it unique within the Coast Guard, fulfilling elements of a CG Sector, a CG Base, and other CG staff elements.

 Maritime Engagement Team

 The Maritime Engagement Team (MET) is responsible for providing specialized law enforcement training to all cutters in theater and certifying their Level II Non-Compliant Boarding Teams.
 PATFORSWA operates under Title 10 authorities; personnel maintain standard law enforcement qualifications with additional training tailored to the region.